 The dyer's greenweed is a permanently growing shrub that resembles a broom and normally develops up to a height of 60 cm or two feet.
-The plant has firm branches with uncomplicated and interchanging leaves that appear like spears.
+The herb has firm branches with uncomplicated and interchanging leaves that appear like spears.
 The length of the leaves normally range between half to one inch and have soft stalks.
-The sprouts or tender branches of the plant have pointed ends that bear yellow colored and pea-shaped blooms which begin to blossom in the month of July.
+The sprouts or tender branches of the herb have pointed ends that bear yellow colored and pea-shaped blooms which begin to blossom in the month of July.
 The dyer's greenweed flowers are half to three-fourth inch long and supported by little stalks that are smaller that the calyx.
-As in the case of the broom, dyer's greenweed flowers ‘blow up' during visits by insects.
-The ‘hooks' of the four base petals of the flowers are initially straight, but heavily strained and hence no sooner they are touched, they suddenly whorl downwards allowing the flower to split open.
+As in the case of the broom, dyer's greenweed flowers 'blow up' during visits by insects.
+The 'hooks' of the four base petals of the flowers are initially straight, but heavily strained and hence no sooner they are touched, they suddenly whorl downwards allowing the flower to split open.
 Once the flowers fade, tender pods appear in their place.
 These pods are around one inch long and highly condensed crossways.
 The color of the pods turn brown on ripening and each pod normally encloses 5 to 10 seeds.

 In French, the dyer's greenweed shrub is known as Genêt des Teinturiers, while the Germans call the plant as Färberginster.
 During the 14th century, dyer's greenweed was known as Wede-wixin or Woud-wix in English and was later re-christened as Woad Waxen.
 In fact, we even find that the plant was known as Green Weed or Dyer's Weed in English long time ago.